malmostad/wag/pages/forms.md

 {% endhighlight %}

 ## Form Validation
 Summarize what needs to be corrected at the top of the form.
-Add the `warning` class to the `control-group` that needs to be corrected along with a `help-inline` message.
+Add the `warning` class to the `control-groupp` that needs to be corrected along with a `help-inline` message.

 <div class="example">
   <form action="/fox" method="post" class="form-horizontal malmo-form">